ozchamo/YAKKO/README.md

 - Access to the internet
 - RHEL/Fedora as the base installed operating system ("Server with GUI" and then YAKKO gives you a working cluster)
 - Ports 80 and 443 available (to pass through to your applications in OpenShift)
-- 16GB+ RAM for a single node cluster (good luck though and note that your ability to run apps will be impaired, recommended is 32GB.
+- 24GB+ RAM for a single node cluster (good luck though and note that your ability to run apps will be impaired, recommended is 32GB.
 I've succeed with as little as 12GB, used for a Single Node Cluster setup)
-- 32GB+ RAM for a 3 master cluster, likely no workers (I've succeeded on a box with 24GB but it's old and the CPU gets in the way :)
+- 32GB+ RAM for a 1 master + 1 worker cluster
-- 48GB+ for multi-node clusters (3 masters + a worker or three :)
+- 48GB+ for multi-node clusters (3 master compact cluster or maybe add a worker or two :)
 - 2.5GB of disk space for the install files (YAKKO will accumulate older OpenShift versions so keep an eye on the "images" directory within the directory where it resides)
 - SSD class storage with capacity as follows:
-    - 3 masters require 90GB (30GB each)
+    - 3 masters require 300GB (100GB each)
-    - worker nodes require 20GB each
+    - worker nodes require additional 100GB each
     - you can tweak the disk sizes if you must - edit YAKKO and look for MASTERDISKSIZE and WORKERDISKSIZE
+    - the above are the published requirements, in reality 60-70GB per node should be sufficient

 **Tested combinations to date with this release:**
-- OpenShift 4.13
+- OpenShift 4.13, 4.14
-- RHEL 9.2 and Fedora 38
+- RHEL 9.2 and 9.3, Fedora 38 and 39

 **What's the test bed?**
 YAKKO is built on an Alienware Aurora R6 with an Intel i7-7700 (4c/8t @ 3.6GHz, ~2017) w/64GB RAM and one m.2 512GB SSD.
 For fun, the largest cluster I have built on it had 6 worker nodes.
 This machine has seen the build of more than 300 OpenShift clusters with YAKKO!
-The current "prod" system is an Intel NUC with a i9 8-core CPU, 64GB RAM, running RHEL 9.1 And my "RHEL 9 dev" system?
+And my "RHEL 9 dev" system?
 A laptop!
 (It's a sweet Lenovo Thinkpad P1 Gen-3 with 64GB RAM and 8c/16t).
 And no, I have never used spinning disk, if you do, I wish you luck.

 **Nice to Haves**